cedowens/Persistent-Swift/README.md

 This repo is a Swift port of some of the original PersistentJXA projects by D00MFist (https://github.com/D00MFist/PersistentJXA).
 I ported over some of the persistence methods from D00MFist's repo that do not require root.

-For my repos, the code that executes the persistence is Swift and I kept the payloads themselves as JXA payloads.
+In this repo, the code that executes the persistence is Swift and I kept the payloads themselves as JXA payloads.

 ------------------
 ## Steps